razaghimahdi/dagger2-java-practice/README.md

 Can be used on methods in classes annotated with @Module and is used for methods which provides objects for dependencies injection.

 ##### @Singleton:
 Single instance of this provided object is created and shared.
+Every time we creates a mainActivity dagger creates a new smart phone object and inject.
+But in many cases having dependencies as singleton is much efficient,
+It means dagger creates only one smartphone object as we have annotated it as a singleton.
+@Singleton makes your class a single instance in your dependencies graph.This instance will be a "singleton" as long as Component object exists.

 ##### @Component:
 Used on an interface.